amitesh013/amitesh013/README.md

 # Hi there 👋, I'm Amitesh Ram

----

 ## 👨‍💻 About Me

-* 🎓 Computer Science - Data Science Student Studying in VIT Chennai
+* 🎓 Computer Science (Data Science) Student Studying in VIT Chennai
 * 🤖 Interested in Artificial Intelligence and Machine Learning
 * 👁️ Working on Computer Vision and Deep Learning projects
 * 🎬 Video Editor at Film Society, VIT Chennai using DaVinci Resolve